kmshack/kmshack/README.md

 ### Eat.
 Sleep.
 Android🤘
-Hi everyone 👋 I'm working as an android app developer since 2010 and very interested in UI/UX development.💻 We are sharing information through [Blog](https://blog.kmshack.kr) and Github.
+Hi everyone 👋 I have been developing Android Apps since 2010, and I'm very interested in UI/UX.
+I also share information through blog and Github.

 ### Find me all around the web: